 IT Asset Management has typically been viewed as an operational solution that enables an enterprise to properly document IT assets along with associated contracts, license agreements, and disposal information.
 However, in recent years, this has become an important part of an overall security strategy for many agencies after several highly publicized security breaches.

-Which are the changes the industry will see after incorporating RPA and AI into IT asset management?
+Which are the changes the IT industry will see after incorporating RPA and AI into IT asset management?

 IT asset audits ensure organizations are compliant with software license agreements and regulations.
 When software vendors or third-parties audit companies to ensure license agreements are followed, the results are typically not favorable for the company, especially when IT asset management best practices have not been followed.